MarkDurbin104/rPi-ReadOnly/README.md

 ```
 ./makerw.sh
 ```
-This has beed tried on a Pi2 running Jessie 2015-09-24 and a Pi3 running Jessie 2016-05-27
+This has been tried on a Pi2 running Jessie 2015-09-24 and a Pi3 running Jessie 2016-05-27

 change fstab.ro fstab.rw ufmountscript and lightdm.conf to suit your needs